Print

 Appendix B – Further example of risk assessment/control and the completed risk register

-The owner/skipper and deckhand of a 10 metre outboard propelled long line fishing boat conduct a risk assessment as part of the process of documenting the SMS for the operation.
+The owner/skipper and crew of a 10 metre outboard propelled long line fishing boat conduct a risk assessment as part of the process of documenting the SMS for the operation.
 In order to make the task easier they break their operation down into the various activities that they do on a day-to-day basis.

 As a result of their deliberations and discussions they identify the following hazards and risks.

-While not shown in this example the owner/skipper has considered the likelihood and consequence of the risks identified in the following table.
+While not shown in this example the owner/skipper and crew have considered the likelihood and consequence of the risks identified in the following table.
 The owner/skipper has then recorded the type of controls that are proposed to either eliminate each risk or reduce the likelihood or the potential consequence of each risk.The owner/skipper then develops and documents the relevant policies and procedures that they need to support implementation of the controls.
 In addition, the owner/skipper ensures that other controls such as personal protective equipment and the inspection and maintenance of the vessel are in place.

 Activity